thindil/steamsky/bin/doc/MODDING.md

 - Each ship module starts with tag `module`.
 - Attribute `index` is a module index (it can be number or text) and must be unique.
 This value is used in ships data entries.
-- Optional attribute `action`: what to do with this entry.
+- Optional attribute `action`: what to do with this module.
 Possible values
-  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
+  are: "add" (add this module, default option), "remove" (remove this module) or "update" (update selected module).
 - Attribute `name`: Standard name of module.
 Will be visible in ship info screen and in shipyards.
 - Attribute `type`: Type of module.
 Available options are: Engine, Cabin, Cockpit,